 - Another Caroline meltdown; this time because she found out Jack voted for Trump.

 - Storms in Kansas

 - Shattered window from flying debris in hail storm.
-Ultimately took cyclists off the road for a little bit and patched broken window with garbage bag and duct tape.
+Ultimately took cyclists off the road for a little bit and patched broken window with space blanket and duct tape.